alecmestroni/npm-run-all-next/docs/npm-run-all.md

                                other/subsequent tasks even if a task threw an error. 'npm-run-all' itself will exit with
-                               non-zero code if one or more tasks threw error(s) --max-parallel <number>  - Set the maximum number of parallelism.
+                               non-zero code if one or more tasks threw error(s) --jobs <number>  - Set the maximum number of parallelism.
 Default is unlimited.
     --npm-path <string>  - - - Set the path to npm.
 Default is the value of environment variable npm_execpath.